NewDivide41194/alto-tech/README.md

 # Alto-Tech-Assignment

-**Description**: Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
-Describe the problem(s) this project solves.
-Describe how this software can improve the lives of its audience.

 - **Technology stack**: This project primarly used Next.JS.Firebase for real-time chat and notification.
 Used Redux for state management.
 Styled components by using Tailwind CSS.
 - **Status**: 1.1